apache/yunikorn-k8shim/docs/configure-scheduler.md

 kubectl describe configmaps yunikorn-configs
 ```

+**Note**, if name of the ConfigMap is something else other than `yunikorn-configs`, the updates to the ConfigMap will not be detected, therefore configuration hot-refresh will not work in this case.

 ## Attach ConfigMap Volume to Scheduler Pod

 This is done in the scheduler yaml file, please look at [scheduler-configmap.yaml](../deployments/scheduler/scheduler-configmap.yaml)